 What is due for Lesson 11?

 This lesson will take us one week to complete.
-Please refer to the Course Calendar in Canvas for specific due dates.
+Please refer to the Course Calendar for specific due dates.
 Specific directions for the assignment below can be found within this lesson.

 - Homework: Submit a word-processed document with the answer to the Lesson 11 question to the Lesson 11 Drop Box.

 If you have any questions, please post them to our Questions about EME 801? discussion forum (not email), located in the Start Here! module in Canvas.
 I will check that discussion forum daily to respond.
 While you are there, feel free to post your own responses if you, too, are able to help out a classmate.